You didn't let anything happen.

 That night, he dumped me over instant messenger because I was a “bitch” and a “whore” and he didn’t want to be with me anymore.
 He told me I wasn’t good enough for him.

 Less than a week later, he was back at my door, begging for me to take him back.
 When I told him no, he promised I’d regret it.
-BUY FLOMAX NO PRESCRIPTION, And while he tried to intimidate my friends and scare me, I never regretted it.
+CARDIZEM FOR SALE, And while he tried to intimidate my friends and scare me, I never regretted it.

 Looking back, the only things I regret are not trying to leave sooner, and not reporting what he did to anyone.